A joint degree between Georgetown University and Solvay Brussels School (ULB)

 Design better government regulations by the investigation of corporate stakeholders and their motivations

-Build your own professional network by engaging with a plethora of trainers, experts, consultants and policy-makers part of the academic and alumni community of both institutions.
+Cultivate a professional network of trainers, experts, consultants and policy-makers within the academic and alumni community of both institutions.

 Georgetown University in Washington, DC and ULB-Solvay Brussels School are among the best educational institutions in their class in the United States and in Europe according to the Financial Times.
 Their Masters programs attract candidates from around world.
 The two institutions share a set of core values rooted in the collaboration between academics and practitioners to deliver a high-quality education.